danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 ## Description

-As was stated in the introduction, by the name form of an argument or a named function call we understand an argument passed in the function call with the name of the argument specified.
-The main idea of the enforced named arguments form feature is to allow developers mark some of the arguments in a function (or perhaps the whole function) as requiring strictly named form.
+As was stated in the introduction, by the named form of an argument or a named function call, we understand an argument passed in the function call with the name of the argument specified.
+The main idea of the enforced named arguments form feature is to allow developers to mark some of the arguments in a function (or perhaps the whole function) as requiring the named form.

 This will require the following modifications to be implemented:
-1. Add a way for a developer to mark an argument or a function (or a class? or a file?) as requiring named form for the function calls (or for specific arguments in these calls).
+1. Add a way for a developer to mark an argument or a function (or a class? or a file?) as requiring the named form for the function calls (or specific arguments in these calls).
 2. Transform this mark into a property of an argument, a function or any other entity
-3. Verify, ensure or check that if an argument is marked as requiring the named form.
+3. Verify, ensure, or check if an argument is marked as requiring the named form.

 One possible example of such marking can be achieved by introducing a new parameter keyword (here --- `enf`), as can be seen on the following listing: